+Let’s talk about employee experience for IT support.
 When people working in IT roles hear the term “employee experience,” they might think that it relates to creating a happier workforce – perhaps one that’s more motivated and engaged.
 Or they might think that it’s about treating business colleagues (or end-users) as customers to match how they’re treated as consumer-world customers.
-In having this opinion, they’re not wrong, but this is a limited view of what employee experience is about and, ultimately, what it means for IT support teams and their use of ITSM tools.
+In having this opinion, they’re not wrong, but this is a limited view of what employee experience is about and, ultimately, what it means for IT support teams and their use of IT service management tools (ITSM tools).

 If you work in, manage, or are responsible for the performance of an IT support team – whether in-house or outsourced – and are looking to understand better how the increasing profile of, and demands related to, employee experience affects it, then this blog is for you.